cypress-io/cypress-docker-images/factory/README.md

 ## Usage

 The cypress docker factory works by relying on the [`ONBUILD`](https://docs.docker.com/engine/reference/builder/#onbuild) docker instruction to run commands at the container's build time.
+To make use of the docker factory users will have to create a dockerfile to declare what dependency versions are desired.
 Docker `args` can be specified in a number of ways, some of which are demonstrated below.
 For each of these examples we are building the equivalent of the `cypress/browsers` docker image.
 In each instance since the example is only testing the chrome version, the examples could just install chrome by itself if the other browsers were not used.

 ### In the Dockerfile